thuml/Large-Time-Series-Model/README.md

 ### Pre-training and Adaptation

-To pre-train on heterogeneous time series, we propose **single-series sequence (S3)**, reserving series variations with the unified context length.
+To pre-train on heterogeneous time series, we propose **single-series sequence (S3)**, reserving series variations into the unified 1D context.
 Further, we convert forecasting, imputation, and anomaly detection into a **unified generative task**.

 <p align="center">
 <img src="./figures/pretrain_adaptation.png" align=center />